 "Didn't they have a kid or something?"
 This time it was a younger man who was kind of skinny.

 "How did they even disable the work camp without guns?"
-A man who looked ex-military said.
-He was dressed simply in the guard uniform of black and grey urban camo.
+A man who looked ex-military wondered aloud.
+He was dressed in the guard uniform of black and grey urban camo.

 "They shouldn't have had any tactical knowledge of how to take over because there weren't any books."
 This time it was the woman who had spoken.

 "They did.
 I don't know how; but now we need to find the instigator, trap the escapees, and get production happening again."
-The man dressed in camo stated.
+Stated the military man.

 "Who are we looking for?"
-The skinny man asked.
+Asked the skinny man .

 "Find out.
 We can't be having the dissenter spreading around whatever mind disease he has."
-This time it was the man in camo.
+Exclaimed the military man.

 There was a knock at the door.